 The opening plenary speaker is Judith Lichtenberg, Georgetown University, and the keynote address is by Owen Flanagan, Duke University.

 Although the theme of the conference highlights issues concerning ethics without borders, the Society encourages submissions on any subject or thematic area that advances the mission of the SEAC to promote ethical inquiry and teaching across the curriculum.

-Submissions may include full papers or abstracts; session formats will include paper sessions, panels, case study analysis and discussion, and pedagogical demonstrations.
-Submissions are to be formatted for blind review and submitted via EasyChair.
+Submissions may include full papers or abstracts (no more than 500 words).
+Session formats will include papers, panels, case study analysis and discussion, and pedagogical demonstrations.
+Presentations are typically 20-25 minutes in length, allowing for 5-10 minutes Q&A. Submissions are to be formatted for blind review and submitted by August 22ndt, 2015 via EasyChair.

 The Society publishes Teaching Ethics, and papers for conferences may be sent to the editors for their consideration for publication.

 Updated January 13, 2015